In this chapter, we’ll teach you the basics of Dutch grammar.

 Dutch belongs to the Germanic branch of the Indo-European language family, and in particular to the West Germanic branch.

-This means that it’s quite an easy language to learn for English and Dutch speakers, since they’re closely related.
+This means that it’s quite an easy language to learn for English and German speakers, since they’re closely related.
 It won’t be very hard either for speakers of Danish, Norwegian and Swedish, but since those belong to the North Germanic branch, they’re not as close to Dutch.

 Don’t think it twice and join us in this ride, you won’t regret it!
 Always remember that while you have to study the grammar to know the rules of the game, it’s no use if you don’t play it!